wcko87/beatoraja-english-guide/Making-Charts.md

 ### Finishing and Distributing Your Chart

-All you need to distribute is the `.bms` file for your chart.
+If you are making a sabun for an existing song, all you need to distribute is the `.bms` file for your chart.
 However, please make sure it is clear what song your chart is for!

 A popular place to upload charts is the [BMS Sabun Uploader](http://gnqg.rosx.net/upload/).
 Any new charts uploaded to BMS Sabun Uploader will be automatically posted on the [BMS Sabun Uploader Twitter](https://twitter.com/bmsuploader) account.